HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/topology.md

 Sametime requires Single Sign On and issues a JWT token to the users upon log in.
 All users are authenticated against the Community service, where tokens are generated to be shared with the other microservices.

 As an optional configuration, Sametime supports LTPA Single Sign On as well as Security Assertion Markup Language \(SAML\).
-With LTPA SSO, the user is issued an LTPA token which can be shared with other services that support LTPA authentication such as HCL Domino, Verse, and Connections.
+With LTPA SSO, the user is issued an LTPA token, which can be shared with other services that support LTPA authentication, such as HCL Domino, Verse, and Connections.

 With SAML, the initial authentication is done by an Identity Provider which validates the user’s identity with the Community service.
 The user is then provided a JWT token that is good for the duration of their session.
 For more information, see [Enabling Single Sign-on](enabling_sso.md).